Menu

 Publications

-The Lion Print magazine, an annual publication, enables boys to showcase their imagination in the written word, alongside artwork by creative pupils across all Year groups.
+The Lion Print magazine, an annual publication, enables budding authors to showcase their imagination in the written word, alongside artwork by creative pupils across all year groups.

 In recent years, HSC has moved online with a digital platform that complements the printed version of the magazine.
 Budding sports journalists are able to post match reports, interviews and features on Hampton sports throughout the year.
 The HSC website can be accessed here.